IDAHO: NO REGULATIONS

 “Parents should contact the school office, in person and/or in writing, to let the school know that the child will be instructed at home and is being withdrawn from public school.
 The school may have a withdrawal form to be completed by the parent or guardian.”

 If you do not officially withdraw your child, they may remain on the school attendance list and the school may consider them truant.
-If your school does not have a withdrawal form then you can use this generic withdrawal letter.
+If your school does not have a withdrawal form then you can use this Student Withdrawal Letter.

-The Idaho Homeschool Law does not require you to meet any specific qualifications in order to homeschool.
+The Idaho Homeschool Law does not require you to meet any specific qualifications in order to homeschool your child.

 Days Of Instruction

-The Idaho Homeschool Law does not require you to homeschool for a specific amount of days/year or hours/day.
+The Idaho Homeschool Law does not require your child to homeschool for a specific amount of days/year or hours/day.

-The Idaho Homeschool Law requires your child to study the following 7 educational subjects:
+The Idaho Homeschool Law requires your child to study the following 7 educational subjects as part of their educational curriculum:

 - language arts and communication